-If you are a system integrator, VAR or OEM, a POST diagnostics card is recommended for port 80h codes.
-Refer to Appendix B.
+If you are a system integrator, VAR or OEM, a POST diagnostics card is recommended.
+For port 80h codes, refer to Appendix B.

-Memory Error
+Memory Errors

-If you encounter memory error, follow the procedures below.
+If you encounter a memory error, follow the procedures below.

-- 1. Check to determine if DIM modules are improperly installed. - 2.
-Make sure that different types of DIMMs have not been installed in different banks (e.g., a mixture of 2MB x 36 and 1 MB x 36 DIMMs in Banks 0). - Determine if different speeds of DIMMs have been installed, and the BIOS setup is configured for the fastest speed of RAM used.
-It is recommended to use the same RAM speed for DIMMs in the system. - 4.
-Check for bad DIM modules or chips. - 5.
-Try to install the minimum memory first (single bank).
+- 1. Check to determine if the DIMM modules are improperly installed. - 2.
+Make sure that different types of DIMMs have not been installed in different banks (e.g., a mixture of 2MB x 36 and 1 MB x 36 DIMMs in Bank 0). - Determine if different speeds of DIMMs have been installed and verify that the BIOS setup is configured for the fastest speed of RAM used.
+It is recommended to use the same RAM speed for all DIMMs in the system. - 4.
+Check for bad DIMM modules or chips. - 5.
+Try to install the minimum amount of memory first (a single bank).